antirez/RESP3/spec.md

 ## Push type

-A push connection is once where the usual *request-response* mode of the protocol is no longer true, and the server may send to the client asynchronous data which was not explicitly requested.
+A push connection is one where the usual *request-response* mode of the protocol is no longer true, and the server may send to the client asynchronous data which was not explicitly requested.

-In Redis there is already the concept of connection pushing data in at least three different parts of the Redis protocol:
+In Redis there is already the concept of a connection pushing data in at least three different parts of the Redis protocol:

 1. Pub/Sub is a push-mode connection, where clients receive published data.